 Whenever I hear or use one of these terms I have a mental collection of stories and observations about some people representing each of these groups.
 My next step is to write a quote for each of them and some questions these people may have:

 “I want to validate my business idea but can’t get enough visitors for effective A/B testing yet.”

 “How much does it cost and how long will it take to validate a business idea with userbrain.net?”

 “We already have a great website with tens of thousands of visitors, but you know what: we want to make it even better!”

 What they want to know:

 “What kind of value are we getting from Userbrain, how much of it can we get, and are there any discounts for high-volume customers?”

-*) Many experts suggest to use demographics for representing certain customer segments, which I think is highly useful.
-However, when you work in a small team, you all can probably relate to certain people you know and use them as role models for people from this potential customer or user group.
-You can always refine them and build real personas later.
+*) The idea is to relate to certain people you know and use them as role models for people from this potential customer or user group.
+You can always refine them and e.g. model personas later.